Mina Lee (이민아 · 李旼雅)

 University of Chicago

 I lead the AI & Me group at UChicago, studying how AI is changing the way we write, read, and think.
-My research
+My research combines AI system design, user studies, controlled experiments, and log analyses to address questions at the intersection of technology and human values.

 Recent News